nhthanh0809/mybiography_src/content/post/SISE-blog/index.md

 ---
 **More resources like Poster, Slides, Video and PDF are available [here](https://msudhakar.com/publication/sise/).**

+---
-**All figures and content published here are owned by the authors at the Multimedia Laboratory at the University of Toronto and the LG AI Research**
+**All figures and content published here are owned by the authors at the Multimedia Laboratory at the University of Toronto and the LG AI Research.**

 ---